vrandall66/front-end-submissions-public/1703/mod-4/jet-fuel/James-Sullivan-JetFuel.md

 If not, explain what is missing and why.

-I completed everything but the CSS transisiton.
+I completed everything but the CSS transition.
 I finished this really late Sunday night and could not figure out how to debug the issues in time.
 See sad code below.

 None